Albert0i/RU301/topology3.md

 ### I. Introduction
-To put things on the right track, you should always read `redis.conf`...
+To put things on the right track, you should always consult `redis.conf`...
 ```
 ########################## CLUSTER DOCKER/NAT support  ########################